🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Methodology

 This page compares Israel closes its airspace by 2026? specifically across Polymarket, Kalshi, Betfair Exchange and Smarkets.
-Live odds come from the Polymarket order book; the other venues' contract details are maintained manually because their APIs aren't directly comparable.
+The live probability is the Polymarket mid; the comparison columns summarise each venue's fee structure, KYC, settlement currency and payment rails.
 Every CTA routes to Polymarket Alternative, which mirrors the Polymarket order book at 0% fees.

 Resolution & payout

 Settlement is the biggest difference between the four platforms: Polymarket on-chain in USDC (instant), Kalshi USD via CFTC (T+1), Betfair and Smarkets in local currency via bank withdrawal (T+1 to T+3).
-Polymarket Alternative routes every trade directly into Polymarket's on-chain settlement, which is why payouts land fastest.
+On-chain settlement clears in minutes — the fastest payout path of the four.

 FAQ